USA Motorcycles Brands

 Cleveland CycleWerks Logo

-Cleveland CycleWerks is a privately held small motorcycle company that designs and manufactures from Cleveland, Ohio.
-Its production collection is represented by cafe racers, bobbers, and retro-style motor vehicles.
-Founded in Scott Colosimo, Jarrod Strang, and Curtis Ray in 2009, the company was faced with local sourcing manufacturers for the required parts at reasonable prices.
-Only after the conclusion of contracts with manufacturers in China.
-Inexpensive, easy to repair, adjust and maintain, stylish motorcycles of the brand have become in demand among non-professionals.
+Cleveland CycleWerks is a privately owned small motorcycle company designing and manufacturing motorcycles out of Cleveland, Ohio.
+Its production collection features café racers, bobbers, and retro-style motorcycles.
+Founded by Scott Colosimo, Jarrod Strang, and Curtis Ray in 2009, the company faced the challenge of finding local manufacturers of needed parts at affordable prices only after contracting with manufacturers in China.
+Inexpensive, easy to repair, customize, and maintain, stylish motorcycles of this brand have become a favorite among non-professionals.

-The company’s logo represents some adherence to the emblems of classic European brands.
-The image of the shield in the background with a black and white outline and “lemon” filling of the interior space and the stylized image of the silhouette of an eagle with outstretched wings in front of the shield confirm this.
-Such elements symbolize a guarantee of protection and safety of equipment, as well as the opportunity to get the feeling of flight from using high-quality equipment from a proud brand.
-The interior of the eagle is made in white or black and is filled with the brand name.
-The tail area is occupied by the date of foundation of the brand – 2009.
-The name is made in lower case letters like Amboy Black by Parkinson.
+The logo of the company is a certain adherence to the emblems of classic European brands.
+This is confirmed by the image of a shield in the background with a black-and-white outline and “lemon” filling the interior space and a stylized image of the silhouette of an eagle with outstretched wings in front of the shield.
+Such elements symbolize the guarantee of protection and safety of equipment, as well as the opportunity to get a feeling of flight from the use of quality equipment from a proud brand.
+The inside of the eagle is in white or black and filled with the brand name.
+In the tail area is placed the date of the brand’s foundation – 2009.
+The name is in lowercase letters, such as Amboy Black by Parkinson.

 Curtiss